ohager/nanoflux/README.md

 # Features

-- Extremely tiny implementation (less than 3 KiB)
+- Extremely tiny implementation (about 3 KiB)
 - No dependencies at all
 - Pure Functional approach (totally event less)
 - Support for full Flux using full stack of ActionProvider/Creator, Dispatcher, and Stores